 "A man is rich in proportion to the number of things which he can afford to let alone."
 Henry David Thoreau, Walden.
 Possessions don't make us happy!
 Situations do.
 Possessions, desire, covetousness, craving, yearning, lust; these forces drive humanity.
 Somehow each generation of moral thinkers know these things are ultimately wrong and look for something … Continue reading Jobs, Work, and Taking Control of Possessions (an updated ramble)

 Learning a thing or two from the past...Part 1, 21st century Westerners are not the first to minimalize.
-There's a lot of recent talk about Minimalism as a social movement and this fits well with my personal philosophy and my interests in preindustrial technology and survival.
-Not long ago, minimalism was mostly associated with artists, … Continue reading Thoughts About Minimalism and Survival
+"The things you own end up owning you."
+Chuck Palahniuk, Fight Club There's a lot of recent talk about Minimalism as a social movement and this fits well with my personal philosophy and my interests in preindustrial … Continue reading Thoughts About Minimalism and Survival

 “Have nothing in your house that you do not know to be useful, or believe to be beautiful.”
 Wise words from William Morris.
 This is the mantra that drives the entire vardo project.
 I try to keep this in mind for every thing I add and every part I build.
 Otherwise, isn't it just junk?

 What are we seeking in the "Self Help" section of the bookstore?
 Does it help or is it just something more to purchase and put on the shelf?
 Here's a good little post from Becomingaminimalist.org.

 This goes against the grain of what so may of us are taught, but it says so much.

 A mid-40s couple restores a tiny canned-ham trailer, leaves their mundane careers, and takes off on a journey across the continent.
 Sounds pretty good to me.
 When it comes to making enough money to get by, the two have a unique system.
 “In our ideal setting,” Hutchison explains, “is four months of working somewhere, [or] … Continue reading Hamlet, A Tale of the Road Less Traveled